The history of video game physics is as long as the history of gaming itself.

 That’s where Human: Fall Flat definitely falls into, all pun intended.
 The game is essentially an array of physics puzzles made harder with intentionally hilarious and klutzy controls — which result in a lot of fun.

-The game was made even more replayable with the introduction of a multiplayer mode — but ultimately, you’ll want to move on to other games like Human: Fall Flat after a while.
-Considering that, here are a couple of great suggestions!
+The game became even more replayable with the introduction of a multiplayer mode, but ultimately, you’ll want to move on to other games like Human: Fall Flat after a while.
+Luckily, there’s plenty of similar games to enjoy.

-The premise is as ridiculous as it is gutsy — and while it’s not a game that’s as well-rounded as most other environmental puzzle games, it could be argued that this is a byproduct of the genre of games like Human: Fall Flat.
+The premise is as ridiculous as it is gutsy — and while it’s not a game that’s as well-rounded as most other environmental puzzle games, it’s definitely taken some inspiration from games like Human: Fall Flat.

-It’s an intentionally ineffective way to control the main character — and it’s where most of the hilarity and joy of Octodad is derived from.
-Trying to pour a glass of milk for your kids and accidentally flipping over the living room table, throwing the milk carton at one of the kids, and knocking over something third in the background never stops being funny.
+It’s an intentionally ineffective way to control the main character, and it’s where most of the hilarity in this game comes from.
+Trying to pour a glass of milk for your kids and accidentally flipping over the living room table, throwing the milk carton at one of the kids, and knocking over something else in the background never stops being funny.

 Be warned: co-op doesn’t mean you get another character to control.
 Instead, each player controls their respective set of Octodad’s limbs.
 And yes, it’s just as crazy as it sounds.

-The physics of the game are extremely touchy and also occasionally buggy — but that only adds to the game’s considerable charm.
-Even the most mundane task is turned into an absurd struggle with the game’s control scheme, making the fact that you’re performing complex surgeries even funnier.
+The physics of the game are extremely touchy and also occasionally buggy, but that only adds to the game’s considerable charm.
+Even the most mundane task becomes an absurd struggle with the game’s control scheme, making the fact that you’re performing complex surgeries even funnier.

 Get ready for the spectacle of trying to pick up a bone saw and knocking over the entire tool rack in the process — or accidentally scarring your patient’s face with a laser that’s gone wild.